openlegend/core-rules/core/SRD.md

 determined by the power level of the boon (the following are not cumulative):

--   **Power Level 3** - Your defense scores are increased by 3 against the chosen attack type.
+-   **Power Level 3** - Your target's defense scores are increased by 3 against the chosen attack type.

--   **Power Level 5** - Your defense scores are increased by 6 against the chosen attack type.
+-   **Power Level 5** - Your target's defense scores are increased by 6 against the chosen attack type.

--   **Power Level 7** - Your defense scores are increased by 9 against the chosen attack type.
+-   **Power Level 7** - Your target's defense scores are increased by 9 against the chosen attack type.

--   **Power Level 9** - You are immune to damage and harmful effects from the chosen attack type.
+-   **Power Level 9** - Your target is immune to damage and harmful effects from the chosen attack type.

 ## Restoration